MBAZA-NLP/hpc-infrastructure-access/README.md

 ![display_python_packages](media/display_python_packages.png)

 This is only the first few lines, we can see that there are a lot of preinstalled python packages.
 In the ideal case all your requirements and dependencies are already installed.
-Otherwise we will need to install additional dependancies for example with *pip install -r requirements.txt.* But this will be covered later.
+Otherwise we will need to install additional dependancies for example with ```pip install -r requirements.txt``` But this will be covered later.

 # Running your code